|Self-destructive behaviours | Self-defeating behaviours|

 - Lindsay Lohan

 Note that there is an added complication for self-destructive celebrities.
-The more they self-harm or take unhealthy risks with their lives, the more attention and publicity they generate and, hence, the more successful they become (selling more records or whatever).
+The more they self-harm or take unhealthy risks with their lives, the more negative attention and publicity they generate.
+As a result, the more successful they become (selling more records or whatever).
 This merely adds to the vicious circle of self-destruction.
 It’s as if the entire world wants to know all about their private issues and inner conflicts.

 A d v e r t i s e m e n t